Henry J. Kaiser High School (California): Kaiser Artistic and Theatrical Society

 Kaiser Artistic and Theatrical Society, known as "K.A.T.S.
 Productions", is the name of the drama club at Henry J. Kaiser High.
 The club is responsible for producing the school theatrical productions each year.
 In addition, the club engages in other theatrical activities, like improvisational workshops and field trips to see professional productions.
 The club includes an active troupe of the International Thespian Society, number 6721.

-Shows performed at Kaiser High School include: